LQRS: Learned Query Re-optimization Framework for Spark SQL: Introduction

+LQRS continuously collects runtime execution statistics and exposes them as plan features, including actual cardinality observed during query execution.
+These runtime features allow the optimizer to analyze partially executed plans using information unavailable before execution, enabling more effective optimization decisions during query processing.
+To enhance learning stability, LQRS adopts a curriculum learning strategy: it starts with simpler decisions and gradually increases the complexity, enabling the model to learn more effective strategies in a step-by-step manner.
+In addition, LQRS unifies pre-execution and in-execution plan optimization within a single learning process, allowing in-execution learned knowledge to be leveraged for pre-execution optimization.

-\textbf{S2: Fine-grained runtime feedback and intervention.} Our planner extension enables AQORA to operate during query execution, allowing it to collect detailed stage-level feedback and make real-time optimization decisions.
-Specifically, the extension captures query stage-level signals, such as shaping rewards based on changes in shuffle counts, and exposes the structure of partially executed plans after each stage.
+To support execution-time learning and re-optimizing, LQRS extends the Spark AQE framework to provide fine-grained runtime feedback and intervention capabilities.
+The planner extension exposes query stage-level execution signals like changes in shuffle counts and the structure of partially executed plans during execution, allowing LQRS to receive dense feedback beyond end-to-end query latency.
 This design produces feedback that is at least 3$\times$ denser than traditional end-to-end learning approaches.
-Additionally, the planner extension allows AQORA to directly intervene in partially executed plans, enabling dynamic re-optimization such as bushy join exploration during execution.
+Additionally, the planner extension allows LQRS to directly intervene in partially executed plans, enabling dynamic re-optimization such as bushy join exploration during execution.

-\textbf{S3: Learning-based adaptive strategies formulation.} Instead of relying on fixed, rule-based heuristics, AQORA's decision model automatically learns its optimization strategies from feedback collected during query execution.
-This data-driven approach enhances generalization across diverse query workloads without requiring manual tuning.
-To enhance learning stability and final performance, AQORA adopts a curriculum learning strategy: it starts with simpler decisions and gradually increases the complexity, enabling the model to learn more effective strategies in a step-by-step manner.
-In addition, AQORA supports a two-phase optimization mechanism, allowing strategies learned during execution to be reused in the planning phase of future queries.